DhavalDDT/botwot/README.md

 *  `botwot: smob <search term>` - search smob db for a smob
 *  `botwot: insult <nick>` - insult someone
 *  `botwot: stats` - link to the stat db
+*  `botwot: num` - show number of players on the mud

 botwot might learn new tricks in the future